CLUTCH COMEBACK: Moniteau Rallies From 12 Down in Fourth Quarter to Edge Karns City, 40-37

 Meanwhile, Karns City started well coming off a 40-point loss to Redbank Valley just two nights ago.

-That was encouraging for Gremlins’ coach Steve Andreassi to see after the Gremlins went into a deep funk against the Bulldogs after early success on Monday.
+That was encouraging for the Gremlins’ coach, Steve Andreassi, to see after the Gremlins went into a deep funk against the Bulldogs after early success on Monday.

 “My expectations were they would come out like this,” Andreassi said.
 “Did I know they would come out like this?
 Absolutely not.
 I saw a different look in their eyes in the locker room.
 I saw a completely different look Monday night.
 I saw a much, much better look tonight.
 I could see that focus.”